iotaledger/iota.js/documentation/docs/tutorials/nft-transactions/03-mint-new-nft.md

 }
 ```

-The code above will result in something similar to:
+If you run the code above, you should get an output similar to:

 ```text
 Block Id: 0xfd8fdb766f6e55afc52c4828cb93510530b7efcd7bdd55aadf8b8a01d6505b59